-Table 6-2 Supply and installation interface requirements ----------- ------------------------------------------------ visual contractor (as appointed by UQ ITS) Principal Contractor (and subsequent trade contractors) Principal Contractor (and subsequent trade contractors) al connection of audio visual equipment to wer supplies Supply and installation of all power supplies S Testing and commissioning of all power su documented in electrical documentation pplies ontainment poply and installation of audio visual cabling on i into cable containment Supply and installation of all cable contained documented in the electrical and communications documentation, complete suitable segregation to meet the requirement the reference documents listed in Table 3- Provision of seismic supports for cable containment to meet the requirements of the reference documents listed in Table 3-2 with ents of 2 Supply and installation of all luminaires documented in the electrical documentation n Supply and installation of audio visual control Supply and installation of intelligent, network and addressable lighting control system as specified within contract documents, includ relay controllers, power dimmers, signal dimmers, user interfaces, sensors, integrati devices, network devices, electrical access and software / applications ling ion Specifically includes supply and installation ethernet gateway integration device on the lighting control network, and subsequent connection to UQ's Local Area Network bgramming of logical lighting areas, channels d dimming levels into audio visual control stem Provision of logical lighting control area and channel addresses to audio visual contract programming sting and commissioning of the audio visual htrol system control nications pply and installation of communications Supply and installation of all communication outlets and structured cabling dedicated to audio ual services and nominated in audio visual cumentation as being supplied and installed the audio visual trade al connection of audio visual equipment to nmunications outlets using fly leads supplied the Principal Contractor r use Testing and commissioning of all communications outlets and structured cab documented in communications documenta documented in communications document
+Table 6-2 Supply and installation interface requirements

+Aud dio visual contractor (as appointed by UQ ITS) ncipal Contractor (and subsequent trade ntractors) Pov wer A Final connection of audio visual equipment to power supplies > Supply and installation of all power supplies documented in electrical documentation Testing and commissioning of all power supplies documented in electrical documentation Cal ole containment Supply and installation of audio visual cabling on to / into cable containment > Supply and installation of all cable containment documented in the electrical and communications documentation, complete with suitable segregation to meet the requirements of the reference documents listed in Table 3-2 Provision of seismic supports for cable containment to meet the requirements of the reference documents listed in Table 3-2 Ligl hting Supply and installation of all luminaires documented in the electrical documentation Supply and installation of audio visual control system > Supply and installation of intelligent, networked and addressable lighting control system as specified within contract documents, including relay controllers, power dimmers, signal dimmers, user interfaces, sensors, integration devices, network devices, electrical accessories, and software / applications Specifically includes supply and installation of ethernet gateway integration device on the lighting control network, and subsequent connection to UQ's Local Area Network.
+Where there is a requirement for an ethernet gateway to satisfy requirements from both UQ P&F and ITS divisions, two units are to be supplied as these need to be on separate virtual networks.
+Programming of logical lighting areas, channels and dimming levels into audio visual control system > Provision of logical lighting control area and channel addresses to audio visual contractor for programming Testing and commissioning of the audio visual control system > Testing and commissioning of the lighting control system Cor mmunications Supply and installation of communications outlets and structured cabling dedicated to audio visual services and nominated in audio visual documentation as being supplied and installed by the audio visual trade > Supply and installation of all communications outlets and structured cabling documented in communications documentation Final connection of audio visual equipment to communications outlets using fly leads supplied by the Principal Contractor > Supply only of communications fly leads for use with supplied communications outlets